ibs-lab/cedalion/docs/getting_started/contributing_code/contributing_code.md

 ## Example for contributing new functionality to Cedalion
-In this example we will incorporate add a few simple functions to the toolbox: Some helper functions that use different quality thresholds to differentiate good from bad fNIRS/DOT channels.
+In this example we will add a few simple functions to the toolbox: Some helper functions that use different quality thresholds to differentiate good from bad fNIRS/DOT channels.
 A function that combines these helper functions to  prune bad channels in a dataset.
 These are replicating approaches from the Homer3 "hmR_PruneChannels" function.

 The corresponding jupyter notebook example to showcase the resulging code is the following --> **[Pruning and Motion Artefacts Notebook Example](https://github.com/ibs-lab/cedalion/blob/main/examples/pruning_and_motion_artifacts.ipynb)**. <--

-### What functions and where do they functions belong?
+### What functions and where do they belong?
 We will create three helper functions: `snr_range()`, `sd_range()` and `amp_range()` that use the SNR, the source-detector distance, and the signal amplitudes to assess whether they are within a desired (user-specified) range.
 We will then combine them in a `prune()` function.
 After browsing the */src/* directory we realize that all these functions should go to */siproc/quality.py* as they are dealing with assessing signal quality.
 To use these functions later on in our pipelines, we can
 `import cedalion.sigproc.quality as quality` and then use `quality.snr_range` to assess SNR, or `quality.prune` which will make use of the `snr_range function`, amongst others, to prune channels.

 Because we develop **bottom up**, we assume that all these functions just have xarray DataArrays as inputs, and variables that have quantities with units wherever possible.

 ### Adding a new function
-The barebone structure of a function in cedalion is the following:
+The barebone structure of a function in Cedalion is the following:

 ```
 import cedalion.dataclasses as cdc